catfandoglover/readiverse-haven/DOCS/environmental_variables_secrets.md

 vercel project settings
 vercel env ls (the view in vercel CLI)

-#3 and #4 are supposed to match but do not 😳
+#3 and #4 now match after a manual override.

 use "vercel env ls" in the vercel CLI to see what the environmental variables are.